Peugeot 308 (2024) specs, price, ratings and reviews

 Points to note

-The towing weight is zero and the boot is smaller than in the petrol version due to the battery (361 l).
-Charging is only possible on alternating current; fast charging is not possible.
+The boot is smaller than in the petrol version due to the battery (314 l) and braked towing is allowed up to 1,360 kg (manufacturer figure).
+Charging is only possible on alternating current (7.4 kW charger optional, about 2 hours); fast charging is not possible.
 Work out for yourself whether you use the electric range in practice, before you put this variant above the regular petrol version.

 No tax or financial advice.
 Every figure shows its source and reference date.
 Always compare with an independent adviser and the official source.
 Source: OEM datasheets + RDW + ADAC (see methodology); rating and price reference dates are listed per figure.